 The report of the Auditor General may be found in Chapter 6 of this report.
-The West Rand District Municipality achieved an unqualified audit opinion in the 2018/19 audit, with no findings on Audit of Predetermined Objectives.
+The current financial year (2020/21) external auditing process will commence on 31 August 2021.

-All findings raised from the 2018/19 year-end audit, have been addressed and cleared through the Municipality's Audit Action Plan Steering Committee led by the Chief Financial Officer.
+In the previous financial year (2019/20) the WRDM achieved an unqualified audit opinion, with no findings on Audit of Predetermined Objectives.
+Other findings raised are addressed and cleared through the Municipality's Audit Action Plan Steering Committee led by the Chief Financial Officer.